 Analysis

 Our analysis considers the correlation of logged changes to quotes in the nearby contract to logged changes to quotes in the deferred (1, 2, and 3 maturities).
 We described, in the Conceptual Framework section, that when information arrives to the market, it should affect the entire forward curve in the same direction.
 In other words, information that raises the best bid (offer) in the nearby contract, should raise the best bid (offer) in the deferred contracts as well.
-Linkages between the nearby and deferred contracts can be measured with simple correlations without making the distributional assumptions required by a more intricate econometric model.
+Linkages between the nearby and deferred contracts can be measured with simple correlations in the absence of a formal model.
 One of the key methodological issues when it comes to assessing high frequency data is the non-normality of price data that complicates proper modeling and requires the use of appropriate methodologies for analysis (Aït-Sahalia, Mykland, and Zhang 2005; Andersen et al. 2001; Easley, Prado, and O’Hara 2012; Hasbrouck 2013; Lee and Mykland 2008; Lehecka, Wang, and Garcia 2014).

 We have two primary objectives: 1) calculate the strength of correlations between the order books of the nearby and deferred contracts, and 2) measure (or bound) the time it takes for information to be transmitted from nearby to deferred contracts.
 To measure the first, we calculate contemporaneous (zero time lag) correlations between the log changes of quotes in the nearby and the deferred contracts.
 Then, to measure the second, we calculate the correlation between time lagged log changes of quotes of the nearby with log changes of quotes of the deferred contracts.
 We lag the nearby by one second and ten seconds.
 The time lagged correlations provide a measure of how long it takes for information to be transmitted from nearby to the deferred contracts.
 The logic is that if we observe contemporaneous correlation between the nearby and deferred contracts, we can search for the time lag at which we observe the correlation disappearing.
 We conclude that information has been fully transmitted when the time lagged nearby and deferred contract order book revisions become uncorrelated.
 Conversely, we may observe that there is no contemporaneous correlation, but there is lagged correlation.